 There is very little pain when using a topical anaesthetic

-There is a short healing time – For 12 hours there is high erythema, but after 24-48 hours subsides.
+There is a short healing time – For up to 12 hours there can be some erythema, but using our post procedure products minimises any possible discomfort.

 Adverse reactions are rare